-The Capitol Med Stone Center uses the latest technology and preventive measures for stone recurrence.
+The Capitol Medical Center Stone Center uses the latest technology and preventive measures for stone recurrence.
 It envisions to provide comprehensive care for patients who have or are recovering from kidney stones.
 We offer complete medical and diagnostic services in one location.
-Our team collaborate to give patients the best options for non-invasive and minimally invasive treatment for stone diseases.
+Our team collaborates to give patients the best options for non-invasive and minimally invasive treatment for stone diseases.

 SIGNS AND SYMPTOMS OF KIDNEY STONES

-A kidney stone usually will not cause symptoms until it moves around within your kidney or passes into your ureters — the tubes connecting the kidneys and the bladder.
-If it becomes lodged in the ureters, it may block the flow of urine and cause the kidney to swell and the ureter into spasm, which can be very painful.
-At that point, you may experience these signs and symptoms:
+A kidney stone usually will not cause symptoms until it moves around within your kidney or passes into your ureters (tubes connecting the kidneys and the bladder).
+If it becomes lodged in the ureters, it may block the flow of urine and cause the kidney to swell and the ureter to spasm, which can be very painful.
+At this point, you may experience these signs and symptoms:

 KIDNEY STONE TREATMENTS

 ESWL is a non-invasive treatment for kidney stones which uses a high-intensity, focused acoustic pulse.
 Stones are broken up, fragmented, and pulverized by focused shock waves, enabling the patient to excrete the stone fragments spontaneously with the urine.

 PCNL is a minimally invasive procedure to remove stones from the kidney through a small puncture wound in the skin, minimizing big incision size, pain, blood loss, blood transfusion, and long hospitalization.
 It uses ultrasonic, pneumatic and laser lithotripsy to break the stones.
 The technique provides higher stone clearance for the patients.

 RIRS is a procedure that introduces flexible ureteroscope through the urethra, urinary bladder, ureter and renal pelvis to visualize the stones.
 Laser procedure is applied to fragment and clear the stones within the urinary collecting system.